swiftlang/swift-syntax/Sources/SwiftWarningControl/SwiftWarningControl.md

 }
 ```

-The `SwiftWarningControl` library provides a utility to determine, for a given source location and diagnostic group identifier, whether or not its behavior is affected by an `@warn` attribute of any of its parent declaration scope.
+The `SwiftWarningControl` library provides a utility to determine, for a given source location and diagnostic group identifier, whether or not its behavior is affected by an `@diagnose` attribute of any of its parent declaration scope.

 * `SyntaxProtocol.getWarningGroupControl(for diagnosticGroupIdentifier:)` produces the behavior control specifier (`WarningGroupControl`: `error`, `warning`, `ignored`) which applies at this node.